4undRaiser/NFT-Marketplace-tutorial/README.md

 reportWebVitals();
 ```

-In the Index.js we made some necessary imports like the ContractKitProvider, Alfajores, and NetworkNames from the use-contract kit.
+In `Index.js` file we made some necessary imports like the ContractKitProvider, Alfajores, and NetworkNames from the [use-contract kit](https://docs.celo.org/developer/contractkit).

 Next, we wrapped our ContractKitProvider around the app Component to enable our app to connect to the celo test network.

-[Click here](https://docs.celo.org/developer/contractkit) to learn more about ContractKit

 #### Hooks